JJ-Vice/JJ-Vice.github.io/index.md

   - Label/Type = 1 → 15%
 - **Paper Quality (20%)**: Clarity, methodology, and insight

-> Submissions are reviewed via double-blind review by at least two reviewers.
+> Submissions are reviewed via double-blind review by at least three reviewers.

 ---